 Simon died on December 3, 2010.
 It was only after his death did Simon’s family learn of the DNR.

-What the doctor did, putting a DNR on a minor’s chart with parental knowledge, is legal in Missouri and elsewhere around the country.
+What the doctor did, putting a DNR on a minor’s chart without parental knowledge, is legal in Missouri and elsewhere around the country.
 On May 13, 2019, the Missouri General Assembly voted unanimously to make it illegal.

 “Today I can rest easy in the fact that I will be able to take my children to a hospital in Missouri and not feel like there are secret DNRs,” Crosier told the Missouri Times.
 “I was not going to let another attending physician anywhere do this to another child of mine.
 So I had thought in my mind, ‘Okay, where are the safe states?’”

 Missouri, Crosier’s home state, is the fourth to pass “Simon’s Law.”